pomerol-ed/pomerol2triqs/README.md

 Copyright (C) 2017-2020 Igor Krivenko <igor.s.krivenko @ gmail.com>

 With contributions from Hugo U.R.
-Strand
+Strand and Nils Wentzell.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by